-The budgeted annual revenue expenditure for the Council for the 2023-24 financial year is £585,372.97.
+The budgeted annual revenue expenditure for the Council for the 2024-25 financial year is $\pounds 649,785.00$ .
 This figure excludes expenditure in relation to the Younghayes Centre and the Ingrams Sports Pitches.
-This figure is funded from the Council's activities and the Cranbrook element of the council tax known as the precept, which for 2023-24 is £618,312.45.
+This figure is funded from the Council's activities and the Cranbrook element of the council tax known as the precept, which for 2024-25 is $\pounds 659,021.22$ .
 The Council also operates a capital budget and individual budgets for both the Younghayes Centre and the Ingrams Sports Pavilion.

 Because of the recent slower-than-anticipated build rate and reduced tax base due to high discounts and disregards, the Town Council has been managing budget pressures.
 The tax base is expressed in terms of the number of Band D equivalent dwellings in an authority's area, taking into account exemptions, discounts, disablement relief and the collecting authority's estimate of its collection rate for council tax.
-It is not the number of homes.
+It does not represent the number of homes.
 The precept is collected by East Devon District Council as the rating authority.